 Chicago

-First-time visitors often focus on Millennium Park, the Chicago River, the Magnificent Mile, Navy Pier, the lakefront, the Museum Campus, deep-dish pizza, and an architecture boat tour.
+First-time visitors often focus on Millennium Park, the Chicago River, the Magnificent Mile, Navy Pier, the lakefront, Museum Campus, deep-dish pizza, and an architecture boat tour.
 Chicago can work for families, couples, friend trips, sports weekends, food travelers, theater fans, and first-time big-city travelers.

 Chicago Architecture and River Tours